 The state established the timely sales tax discount so businesses could recover a portion of their costs for compliance with state sales tax laws and to encourage timely remittance of sales and use taxes.
-With increased use of electronic systems to calculate and remit sales tax collections, it is not clear if the continued use of such a discount is necessary to achieve these objectives.
-The current law allowing uncapped timely discounts results in the state and local governments providing a significant subsidy to the largest retailers in the state, and is more generous than any other state.
-Implementing a cap on timely discounts would result in additional revenues to the state and local governments without increasing taxes on consumers.
+With increased use of electronic systems to calculate and remit sales tax collections, it is not clear if the continued use of such a discount, as currently constructed, is necessary to achieve these objectives.
+The current law allowing uncapped timely discounts results in the state and local governments providing a significant subsidy to the largest retailers in the state.